aws/aws-toolkit-azure-devops/Docs/cloudformation-create-update.rst

     If checked a change set will be created that contains a list of changes that will be applied to a stack and then validated.
 If the changes validate successfully the change set can then be executed to effect the changes.
-You can elect to use a change set to both create a new stack or update a new stack.
+You can elect to use a change set to either create a new stack or update a new stack.

     Default: not checked.